“Cast all your anxieties on him because he cares for you.”

 —1 Peter 5:7

 About half of American adults, 18 and up, say they are lonely.
-That’s according to a recently published study that surveyed 20,000 adults and found many of them feel disconnected, left out, misunderstood and devoid of meaningful relationships.
+That’s according to a 2018 published study that surveyed 20,000 adults and found many of them feel disconnected, left out, misunderstood and devoid of meaningful relationships.

 - Loneliness began in the Garden of Eden (Genesis 3:9).
 That’s when man and woman chose to turn from God and sin began.
 “So the roots of loneliness were planted in the human soul and have been inherited by every individual ever since,” Billy Graham shared.